Hot Springs Campground

 $115 - $230 for group area reservations

 Reservations: Three group areas can be reserved at www.recreation.gov.
 Fees start at $115 for groups up to 100 and two sites can accommodate as many as 200 people.
+Single sites are available on a first come first served basis.

 Directions: From Boise, Idaho, drive 35 miles north on Idaho State Road 55 to Banks, then drive 17 miles east on the Banks-Lowman Road to the campground.
 See map below.